Battle of Isted: Battle

 The battle began early in the morning of 24 July, when the Danish vanguard clashed with the Schleswig-Holsteinian outposts and pickets.
 During the day, the Schleswig-Holsteinian troops were pushed back all along the line.
 The fighting of the day climaxed in a larger engagement at the Helligbæk (a stream) that involved substantial forces on both sides.

 The battle proper began on the night of 24 July when the Danish main force attacked.
 During the early morning hours of 25 July, fighting raged back and forth at several places, including Bøgmose, north of Isted Lake, as well as Grydeskov between Isted Lake and Langsø.
 To the east, between Bøglund and Nørre Farensted, Danish troops pushed back the Schleswig-Holsteinian troops, who then fell back and took up position at Vedelspang.

 About this time, the weather dramatically changed.
 The previous days of warm weather, was suddenly replaced by heavy mist and pouring rain, which made it almost impossible for the officers on both sides to maintain an overview of the battlefield and their forces.
 At 5 am, the Schleswig-Holsteinian army took the initiative and two brigades counter-attacked the Danish troops at the village of Stolk and, around 6 am, against the Danes in Isted.
 At Stolk the Danish forces were pushed back in disarray and during the frenzied fighting, Danish General F. A. Schleppegrell fell.
-After their success at Stolk, the Schleswig-Holsteinian army continued their advance and attacked Isted town.
+After their success at Stolk, the Schleswig-Holsteinian army continued their advance and attacked Isted.
 The fighting soon devolved into house-to-house fighting.
 The Danish Division Reserve were sent forward, and around 7:45 am the Danish forces managed to first stop, and then counter attack the Schleswig-Holsteinians.
 During the fighting the Danish Colonel Baggesen sent a series of alarming messages to General Krogh and his staff, which caused General Krogh to cancel an ongoing flanking maneuver west of the battlefield.
 By chance, the Schleswig-Holsteinian army had escaped an attack that would have surprised their troops at a critical time.